jbakchr/mandril-cli/README.md

 Before getting started you'll need to have Node.js and Git installed.
 This software can be found and installed from here:

-### Needed software

 - [Node.js](https://nodejs.org/en/)
 - [Git](https://git-scm.com/)

 ## Clone project

-Firstly, clone this repo and 'cd' into it:
+Clone this repo and 'cd' into it:

 ```
 git clone https://github.com/jbakchr/mandril-cli.git